AmethystWillia/web-sprint-challenge-advanced-react/README.md

 ```

 ## Submission format
-* [ ] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
+* [✔] Submit via Codegrade by committing and pushing any new changes to **your main branch.**
-* [ ] Check Codegrade before the deadline to compare its results against your local tests.
+* [✔] Check Codegrade before the deadline to compare its results against your local tests.
-* [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+* [✔] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.
+* [✔] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+  • `The main differences between stateful and functional components are:`
+      - `Stateful components can tap into the component's lifecycle`
+      - `Handlers are set without any keywords (function NAME/ const Name = () => {}`
+      - `The 'this' keyword is used when calling upon or setting state`

-2. When does a componentWillMount function be called?
+2. When does a componentWillMount function get called?
 What about a componentWillUpdate?
+  • `componentWillMount is called right before the component mounts.`
+    `componentWillUpdate is called right before rendering and whenever state is changed.`
 3. Define stateful logic.
+  • `Stateful logic is logic that is built into a componenent.`
 4. What are the three step of creating a successful test?
 What is done in each phase?
+  • `The three steps to creating a successful test are:`
+      - `Arrange: Set up everything the rest of the test needs to function. `
+      `Example: setting up render(<Componenet/>) so the rest of the tests can access the rendered information.`
+      - `Act: Find what you need to interact with and target it.`
+      `Example: finding input field and then typing in it.`
+      - `Assert: Ensure the changes you wanted to happen rendered/didn't render.`
+      `Example: check for an error message if an input was incorrectly filled.`